Delaware County Community College: Marple Campus

 Marple Campus is the main campus of DCCC.
-It is located in Media, Marple Township, Pennsylvania, and covers 123 acre.
+It is located in Marple Township, Pennsylvania, with a Media mailing address, and covers 123 acre.
 Opened in 1974, it houses DCCC's radio station, baseball and soccer field and basketball and tennis courts.
 Marple Campus is also the home of DCCC's municipal police academy, which has trained more than 95 percent of all Delaware County and 75 percent of all Chester County police officers for the last 40 years.

 The four main buildings on Marple Campus are Founders Hall, the Academic Building, the STEM Center and the Jerome S. Parker Advanced Technology Center.

 Founders Hall houses most of DCCC's administrative offices, a cafeteria and the Learning Commons.
 Also located in Founders Hall are Enrollment Central and the Nazz Mariani Veterans Center for veterans programs.

 The Academic Building is the largest main building on Marple Campus.
 It contains the Student Center for campus life activities, the Career and Counseling Center, art studios, an art gallery, an auditorium for theater and other large events, faculty offices and PA CareerLink®.

 The STEM Center and Advanced Technology Center are a part of the $60 million STEM Complex that opened during the 2009–2010 academic year.
 The STEM Center is a four-story, 105000 ft2 building that houses classrooms, a fitness center, aerobics studio, computer lounge and café.
 It shares 23 science and specialized laboratories with the Advanced Technology Center.
 The Advanced Technology Center is a 32000 ft2 building that houses classrooms and laboratories for DCCC's technical programs.